 LLCs and S corps both enjoy pass-through taxation, which reports all profit and losses on the personal income taxes of each owner, and are not subject to corporate-level taxes.
 C corps are subject to double taxation, meaning corporate profits are taxed at the corporate level and then again at the shareholder level.

 A corporation’s business decisions are made by a board of directors, which cannot be dissolved except under very limited circumstances.
 A corporation’s rules and regulations are dictated by formal bylaws.
 There is little opportunity for flexibility, or to insert additional provisions, once the bylaws are in place.
-An LLC can elect managers to make the decisions (much like a board of directors), or an LLC can elect to managed by all of the members/owners.
-Keep in mind that a member’s involvement is directly proportional to his or her share of ownership.
+An LLC can elect managers to make the decisions (much like a board of directors), or an LLC can elect to be managed by all of the members/owners.
+Keep in mind that a member’s involvement is directly proportional to their share of ownership.

 Changes in the ownership of a corporation can be easily accomplished via the sale of stock to new or existing shareholders.
 Similarly, a corporation can exist beyond the lifetime of its founders, as they are separate entities and will survive the transfer of stock from the owners and major shareholders, no matter the reason for transfer.
 LLCs are usually more rigid in regards to changes in ownership, as the ability to adjust ownership is dictated by the terms of the operating agreement.